 What do owls do in the winter?

-During the winter, the owls have to survive just as they do during the other months.
-Sometimes, the owls will sit on top of trees or will fly across fields looking for food.
+During the winter, they have to survive just as they do during the other months.
+Sometimes, they sit on top of trees or will fly across fields looking for food.

-Owls that are in areas where there is snow will often times scan the snow by turning their heads in all direction so that they can see if any prey is running about.
+Owls that are in areas where there is snow will often times scan the snow by turning their heads in all directions so that they can see if any prey is running about.

 Owls are great at hunting and catching food and so they are able to survive even the coldest of weather.
 Some owls will walk on the snow and will dig and pry the snow so that they can catch prey that is under the snow.
 Since they are able to turn their head in all directions and have amazing hearing and seeing, the owls are able to go different directions and catch prey as they scurry through the snow.

 An owl has ears that are so good that they can hear a mouse move up to two feet under the surface of the snow.
 They can then adjust their flight and fly to the prey and change direction midflight and switch directions in just a second to go on the course of the prey.

 An owls feathers are small and they are considered silent birds because they make no sound when they fly.
 This helps particularly in the winter when the food sources are harder to come by.

 Most of them have special adaptions that help them to be able to catch their prey easily such as their keen eyesight, their soundless flying, and the fact that they can hear and move their head in all directions.

 As an owl flies, they are able to sneak up on their prey because their flight is silent.
 This allows them to surprise and catch their prey easily.
 Most owls will perch or sit on the ground so that they can catch their prey quickly and quietly.
 Some will fly and glide over the area and drop in on their prey where they will open their wings only at the last minute.

 Some species scan the ground and when they find it, they will fly towards it and thrust their talons down onto the prey.
 The force will usually enough to stun the prey and then the owl will snap it with its beak.